-Our journey begins at an easy pace sailing down the NSW coast dreaming of our earliest voyages.
-Then it explodes into action when we land at Flinders Island in the Bass Strait and finally get to visit Wybalenna.
-After that Jack and Jude again do the unexpected by walking forty kilometres along a rail track shrouded in rainforest to document the 100 years of mine pollution into Tasmania’s King River.
-Then it’s back to action when we take on the tempestuous Great Australian Bight to explore the Nuyts Archipelago first recorded by our earliest explorers.
-Crossing the Bight to the equally remote Recherche Archipelago, in granite country now and totally different from Nuyts dry sandstone, we found groups of isles rising out the mist like mermaids with pearl pendants.
-At Albany, we turned about and found the Great Southern Ocean in a feisty mood as we struggled to escape cold, wet, south winds that kept driving us further and further off course – until we were quite delighted to get into somewhere quiet and dry in time to celebrate Jude’s birthday.
-From there a very pleasurable journey began.
+From there, Jack and Jude again do the unexpected by walking forty kilometres along a rail track shrouded in dense rainforest to document a hundred years of mine pollution into Tasmania’s King River.
+Then back into sailing action when they take on the tempestuous Great Australian Bight to explore the Nuyts Archipelago first recorded by Australia’s earliest explorers.
+Crossing the Great Australian Bight to the equally remote Recherche Archipelago in granite country, different from Nuyts dry sandstone, they find groups of isles rising out the mist like mermaids with pearl pendants.

-Inside Where Wild Winds Blow, our earliest explorers share their views on places encountered.
-And like Sir Francis Chichester, who is one of our heroes, we bare our fears and intimacies and enjoy being evocative to stimulate dreams and give justice to this amazing Earth.
-Along with that, technical advice on how just the two of us manage Banyandah, simply explained as we go along.
+Inside Where Wild Winds Blow, Australia’s earliest explorers share their views on places encountered along the way.
+And like Sir Francis Chichester, one of their heroes, Jack and Jude reveal fears and intimacies, and wax-lyrical to stimulate dreams and give justice to this amazing Earth.

 For sailors and dreamers.
-Illustrated with 80 B+W photos and maps.
+Illustrated with 80 photos and maps.

 Click here to read the first chapter

 Review by MC Muir, Author of Floating Gold, Sea Dust & Condor’s Feather.